-Note: The functionality described here is only enabled for the customers who have purchased the full, business license for Folder Guard software.
+Note: The functionality described here is only enabled for the customers who have purchased the professional or another business license for Folder Guard software.
 It is not available for the home, personal license customers.

 Folder Guard lets you control access not only to individual files and/or folders, but also to the whole classes of files.
-For example, if you need to set up some general access rights to the Excel files, you can use Folder Guard to create a filter that would apply to the Excel files only (that, to the files with the extension .XLS), and then assign the desired access attribute to such a filter, that would make the attribute to apply to any Excel file, no matter where it is located.
+For example, if you need to set up some general access rights to the Excel files, you can use Folder Guard to create a filter that would apply to the Excel files only (that, to the files with the extensions .xls and .xlsx ), and then assign the desired access attribute to such a filter, that would make the attribute to apply to any Excel file, no matter where it is located.

 Let us explain in more detail.
-A filter is a set of rules that defines which files it applies to (according to the names of the files, the folders they are located in, and programs that are accessing the files).
+A filter is a set of rules that defines which files it applies to, according to the names of the files, the folders they are located in, and programs that are accessing the files.
 You may define several different filters, or have no filters at all, depending on how exactly you want your computer to be protected.
+Each filter can have an access attribute, such as no access, read-only, or full access applied to it.

-After you have set up the filters and enabled the protection, Folder Guard begins to monitor the events of accessing the files on your computer.
-Whenever a program attempts to access a file, Folder Guard uses the list of filters you've set up to determine whether the file name, the name of the folder where the file is located, and the name of the program that is accessing the file match any of the filters.
+After you have set up the filters and enabled the protection, Folder Guard begins to monitor how different programs are accessing the files on your computer.
+Whenever a program attempts to access a file, Folder Guard uses the list of filters you've set up to determine whether the file name, the path of the folder where the file is located, and the path of the program that is accessing the file match any of the filters.
 If Folder Guard finds such a filter, it uses its attribute (full access, read-only, or no access) to allow or deny access to the file.

 Whenever a program attempts to access a file, Folder Guard takes a note of the following information: